makerdao/market-maker-keeper/README.md

 containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

-Provided an appropriate price feed is available, the Bibox, OKEX and gate.io keepers are capable of market-making on any token pair - configurable with the `--pair` commandline argument.
-The OasisDEX, EtherDelta and RadarRelay keepers still are to some extend bound to the DAI/W-ETH (for OasisDEX and RadarRelay) and DAI/ETH (for EtherDelta) pairs.
-This may get relaxed at some point in the future.
+Provided an appropriate price feed is available, the Bibox, Paradex, OKEX and gate.io keepers are capable of market-making on any token pair - configurable with the `--pair` commandline argument.
+The OasisDEX, EtherDelta, RadarRelay and IDEX keepers still are to some extend bound to the DAI/W-ETH and DAI/ETH.
+This will be changed at some point in the future.

 This repo also contains an auxiliary tool called `oasis-market-maker-cancel`, which may be used for emergency cancelling all market maker orders on OasisDEX if the